 The name of the user's or DL's organisation.
-As a national matter, such names may be assigned by the country that the Country Name attribute denotes, the ADMD that the ADMD Name attribute denotes, or the latter two organisations together.
+As a national matter, such names may be assigned by the country that the Country Name attribute denotes, the ADMD that the ADMD Name attribute denotes, the PRMD that the PRMD Name attribute denotes, or the latter two organisations together.

 The name of a unit (for example, division or department) of the organisation that the Organisation Name attribute denotes.
 The attribute's values are defined by that organisation.
+It corresponds to the first element of the OrganizationalUnitNames of X.411.

 The name of a subunit (for example, division or department) of the unit that the Organisational Unit Name 2 attribute denotes.
 The attribute's values are defined by the latter unit.
+It corresponds to the second element of the OrganizationalUnitNames of X.411.

 The name of a subunit (for example, division or department) of the unit that the Organisational Unit Name 2 attribute denotes.
 The attribute's values are defined by the latter unit.
+It corresponds to the third element of the OrganizationalUnitNames of X.411.

 The name of a subunit (for example, division or department) of the unit that the Organisational Unit Name 3 attribute denotes.
 The attribute's values are defined by the latter unit.
+It corresponds to the fourth element of the OrganizationalUnitNames of X.411.